gneu77/rx-signals/docs/rx-signals_start.md

 Without the need to mock anything, you can then already test a major part of your application.
 Where needed, you can then (e.g. per test-case) just mock individual `Effect` functions.

-The clear isolation of side-effects also means you can take the whole part being wrapped into `Signals` and use it in a different presentation-framework (you're interface to the presentation layer is just observing behaviors and dispatching events).
+The clear isolation of side-effects also means you can take the whole part being wrapped into `Signals` and use it in a different presentation-framework (your interface to the presentation layer is just observing behaviors and dispatching events).
 Only the `Effect`s might need modification.
 E.g. you could take your whole `Signals` from frontend to backend and replace e.g. your `Effect`s using an HTTP-service by `Effects` using a database-service.